-Table 2 presents the estimation results when the formal cointegration tests (residual based tests for Engle-Granger and DOLS, and F-test and residual based test for ARDL) and the error correction terms indicated that the variables studied are linked via a long-term relationship.
+Table 2 presents the estimation results when the formal cointegration tests (residual based tests for Engle-Granger and DOLS, and F-test and residual based test for ARDL) and the error correction terms indicated that the variables studied are linked via a longterm relationship.
 Generally speaking, we found it difficult to establish cointegration for the specification (4) through (4c) when using the DOLS and Engle-Granger methods, but were more successful when relying on the error correction model of the ARDL proposed by Pesaran et al. (2001).
-These models are well specified in a sense of the residuals that turn out to be well behaved.
+These models are well specified in terms of the residuals that turn out to be well behaved.
+An exception is model 6 for which the null of normality could be rejected.

 We did a cross-check and used the Johansen cointegration technique to make sure that only one cointegration vector is present in the data.
-Out of the 6 models identified by the ARDL model, only three were confirmed by the VAR-based Johansen test, out of which two models seem to be misspecified in terms of the residuals as the null of normality could be rejected and in one case, the inverted roots of the VAR were outside the unit circle.
+Out of the 6 models identified by the ARDL model, five were confirmed by the VAR-based Johansen test.
+All these five models have problems in terms of the residuals when normality and serial correlation is checked on the residuals of the VAR and VECM, respectively.
+Only two models passed the residual checks for the VAR and none of them for the VECM.
+So, overall, single equation models seem to be more robust in meeting the basic hypothesis of well behaved residuals than the VAR-based estimations.